xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 3.1 Command Line

-The first of these locations is the command line, a Unix shell and a command language for text-based call-and-response "dialogue" between the user and the Unix-based operating system.
-On the level of the operating system, all operations are in some sense on files.
-For this reason, the aspiring coder must develop a firm grasp of files and folders, along with their corresponding manipulation techniques.
+The first of these locations is the command line, a Unix shell and a command language for text-based, call-and-response "dialogue" between the user and the Unix-based operating system.
+On the level of the operating system, all operations are in some sense performed on files.
+The aspiring coder must therefore develop a firm grasp of what files and folders really *are* along with corresponding techniques used to manipulate them.
 The command line is where the power user interacts with files and folders.
 Everything from downloading a sample corpus, to writing research papers, to debugging code eventually leads to the command line.
-The command line serves as the base of our operations.
-A new project starts with a new folder.
-The completion of the project will often involve the publication and the sharing of files across email clients and code repositories.
-We therefore begin and end each session with the command line.
+We thus embrace it and take it as the base of our operations: a new project starts with a new folder, and its completion and publication often involves sharing files across email clients and code repositories.

 One way to think of the command line is as a powerful alternative to tools like *File Explorer* (Windows) and *Finder* (Macintosh).
-Unlike these popular point and click programs, the command line interface (CLI from now on) is a text-based, dialog-driven mode of interaction with the operating system.
+Unlike these popular point-and-click programs, the command line interface (CLI from now on) is a text-based, dialog-driven mode of interaction with the operating system.
 On some deeper level, the machine "speaks" in binary code.
 The command line "interprets" English-like commands (in a language called Bash)[^ln-bash] into binary.
 When deleting a file, for example, one instructs the machine to `rm filename.txt` instead of dragging and dropping it into the trash folder.
-Note that "dropping into the trash folder" merely offers a visual metaphor for the underlying bit-wise operations.
+Note that "dropping into the trash folder" merely offers a visual metaphor for the underlying bitwise operations.
 The CLI alternative turns the metaphor into a more exact command `rm`, which stands for "remove."
-Similarly to direct the computer to move a file, we would use the `mv` command.
-Unlike their visual and metaphorical counterparts, the Bash commands contain many advanced options, accessible through the manual, or `man`.
-As expected,`man mv` displays the manual pages for the move command.
+Similarly, to direct the computer to move a file, we would use the `mv` command.
+Unlike their visual and metaphorical counterparts, the Bash commands contain many advanced options, which are explained in the manual accessible through the `man` command.
+In this example, `man mv` displays the manual pages for the move command.

 Furthermore, because Bash commands are in themselves a type of a programming language, they can be chained together and automated to produce complex